-Join Chicks and the Silverton Avalanche School for this 1-day course to expand your awareness of avalanche hazards and get honed on companion rescue skills to make you a more competent backcountry partner.
+Join Chicks and the Silverton Avalanche School for this 1-day Avalanche Rescue and Safety for Ice Climbers course to expand your awareness of avalanche hazards and get honed on companion rescue skills to make you a more competent backcountry partner.
 Designed for newcomers to the backcountry and seasoned veterans alike, the skills covered will give you more confidence to use your avalanche rescue equipment and a framework for sound decision-making in the event of an avalanche incident.
 We’ll provide you with resources to access backcountry avalanche forecasts, conditions and weather forecasts, how to make a basic emergency plan and discuss conservative travel in avalanche terrain.

 We will cover the Avalanche Rescue Course curriculum and provide you with a certificate upon completion if you plan to pursue the Pro Level 1 course.
 This course meets guidelines set by the American Avalanche Association and also meets guidelines set by the International Commission for Alpine Rescue (ICAR).
 We recommend all backcountry ice climbers refresh with the ARC every two years.